rwydaegh/goliat/docs/project_info.md

 -   Massachusetts General Hospital (MGH), US
 -   Harvard School of Public Health (HSPH), US
 -   University of Michigan (UMich), US

-## How to Cite

-If you use GOLIAT in your research, please cite it.
-All the necessary metadata is available in the [`CITATION.cff`](https://github.com/rwydaegh/goliat/blob/main/.github/CITATION.cff) file in the root of the repository.